 Mature students are also benefiting from the simplicity of the story writing templates and report that the strategy helps them overcome writer's block and anxiety in their writing tasks.

-The Help a Child Publish a Story was initially funded by RBKC Arts in 2017-18.
-The Story Library is updated regularly every month.
+The 'Help a Child Publish a Story' was funded by RBKC Arts in 2017-18.
+The Story Library is updated regularly.
 The project team continue delivering creative writing events and workshops at local libraries, schools and Canalside House since 2017.
-The aim of the ‘Help a Child Publish a Story’ project was to develop an understanding of common elements within traditional stories and guide the participants to write their own stories.
+The aim of the Help a Child Publish a Story project was to develop an understanding of common elements within traditional stories and guide the participants to write their own stories.